10th annual Tarawera Ultramarathon | 10 February 2018 | Rotorua New Zealand

 - Race week starts on Thursday morning and ends on Sunday evening.
 You are welcome to attend all race week activities.

-- Race Expo is at the Rotorua Holiday Inn (10 Tryon Street) between 12-noon and 8pm Friday on Friday 10 February.
+- Race Expo is at the Sir Howard Morrison Performing Arts Centre.
+Between 12-noon and 8pm Friday on Friday 10 February.

 - There will be Tarawera merchandise plus sponsors products at the Expo.

-- Registration is at the Rotorua Holiday Inn from 3-8pm on Friday.
+- Registration is at the Sir Howard Morrison Performing Arts Centre from 3-8pm on Friday.
 Bring your Photo ID to register and compulsory gear if required.

 - If you cannot make it, a friend can pick up your race number (62km solo/relay only) – they will need a printed copy of your Photo ID.